"Our mission is to help adults in our community who struggle with reading and writing by pairing them with volunteer tutors."

 Adult Literacy at the Westland Library

 This is a new program at the library.
 In June of 2011 our first class of tutors went through a 15 hour tutor training.
-We will be holding our fourth tutor training March 1, 8 & 15 2014.
+We will be holding our fifth tutor training in spring of 2015.